On this page, you will learn everything about the processing of personal data that we implement. If we process your

 The administrator of personal data is Touch Art, s.r.o., with its registered office at Kubesova 2623/2, Kralovo Pole,

 612 00 Brno, registered in the Commercial Register at the Regional Court in Brno under file No. C 72788 (hereinafter

 2. YOUR RIGHTS

 In relation to the given processing, you have the right to:

-processed data under certain conditions;
+of the processed data under certain conditions;

 - CORRECTION - the right to request a correction if the processed personal data is inaccurate.
 Alternatively, the

 right to request for completion if the data is incomplete;

 - DELETION (right to be forgotten) - the right to request the deletion of data under the conditions stipulated by